Pulteney Bridge: Development

 Pulteney Bridge stood for less than 20 years in the form that Adam created.
 In 1792 alterations were made during which the bridge was widened to 58 ft and the shops enlarged, converting the original sixteen shops into six larger ones.
 Floods in 1799 and 1800 wrecked the north side of the bridge, which had been constructed with inadequate support.
 A temporary bridge was erected, and repairs were completed in 1804.
 Thomas Telford suggested replacing the bridge with a single span cast iron bridge.
 However it was rebuilt by John Pinch senior, surveyor to the Pulteney estate, in a less ambitious version of Adam's design.
 Nineteenth-century shopkeepers changed the structure and appearance of their premises by changing windows, or expanding them by adding cantilevers over the river.
 Some painted advertisements on the outside of their shops, affecting the view from the river and Grand Parade.
 The western end pavilion on the south side was demolished in 1903 for road widening and its replacement was not an exact match.

 In 1936 the bridge was designated an ancient monument.
 The city council bought several of the shops and made plans for the restoration of the original façade, which was completed in time for the Festival of Britain in 1951.
 The status of the bridge as an ancient monument was replaced in 1955 with its designation as a Grade I listed building.
 Further work was carried out in the 1960s to repair the underside soffits of all three arches.
-More restoration of the southern street facade was needed in 1975.
+More restoration of the southern street façade was needed in 1975.

 In 2009 Bath and North East Somerset council put forward a proposal to close the bridge to motor traffic and convert it to a pedestrianised zone, but the plan was abandoned in September 2011.
 It however remains a large source of income for the council, due to it being the most fined bus lane in the city.